 - Direct Subsidized Loans: These are a type of Stafford Loan and are available only to undergraduate students who demonstrate financial need.
 The government will pay the interest on these loans while payments are deferred both as you are attending school and during the grace period after graduation.

 - Direct Unsubsidized Loans: These are available to undergraduate and graduate students.
 Demonstrating financial need isn’t necessary, but the government won’t subsidize interest on these loans.
-Both Direct Subsidized and Direct Unsubsidized Loans are available no matter what your credit history is and both provide low fixed rates.

 - Direct PLUS Loans: Parents of undergrads and graduate students can obtain Direct PLUS Loans.
 Interest isn’t subsidized, and you cannot borrow with an adverse credit history.
 Both origination fees and interest rates can be higher on PLUS Loans than on Direct Loans.